 The state did pass two different bills that would have allowed for taxable sales (i.e. recreational dispensaries), but both of them were vetoed by Governor Paul LePage.
-A third, however, which was introduced in January of this year (2018), is expected to be approved by LePage in May.
+A third, however, which was introduced in January 2018, is expected to be approved by LePage in May.
 If so, it will allow retail licenses for the sale of recreational weed to start being issued in Spring of 2019.

 However, that still means it will be a LONG time before you can walk into a dispensary and buy legal recreational marijuana in Maine.
 Until then, you’ll still need the valid medical certificate if you want the convenience of being able to buy right from a local dispensary.

 Without that convenience, you’ll still be subject to some pretty harsh criminal penalties if you get busted buying, selling, or possessing more than 2.5 g of weed, or cultivating more than 6 plants.
 Here are the current penalties for the illegal sale or purchase of weed in Maine:

 What Are the Medical Marijuana Card Eligibility Criteria in Maine?

 To be eligible for a physician or practitioner-issued medical marijuana certification in Maine, you’ll need to have been diagnosed with any one of the following conditions, and be able to provide documentation of the diagnosis in your medical records.
 Here is the list of current qualifying medical conditions:

 - Chronic Pain (Which has not responded to conventional therapy for more than 6 months)